The Orientation Day activities help new students (including ACCS & SCD students) to meet staff

 All students sign the Application to Use Electronic Resources Perth Bible College before they commence their studies at PBC.

-If you need access to external bodies for legal advice on any matter, please consult P22 GRIEVANCE PROCEDURES for PBC students and SCD Student Grievance Policy and Procedures and SCD Grievance Flowchart for SCD students.
+If you need access to external bodies for legal advice on any matter, please consult Student Complaints and Appeals Policy and Student Complaints and Appeals Procedure for PBC students, and SCD Student Grievance Policy and Procedures and SCD Grievance Flowchart for SCD students.

 - Although there are no full fee-paying scholarships available for beginning students, the college does offer work contracts for which all full-time students are eligible to apply.
 Work contracts enable students to subsidise their fees in exchange for performing certain cleaning, library, or maintenance duties around the campus.